brianwu02/ImageProcessing/README.md

 2. create circular buffer that conforms to kernel size.

+3. using the circular buffer, apply median technique where the *sz* * *sz* kernel is sorted and the median value is taken.

 usage: __median__ *in* *sz* *avg_nbrs* *out*

 __in__: [FILE] input file.
 PGM format.